Ajayjam97/DotNet/README.md

   Define technical & service level attributes.(# of Users, Loads, Volume, Performance, Concurrent Users, SLA etc.)
   Techincal requirements are not always known to the client or business & its your job to help them formulate these requirements.
     <br>
-  Discuss Non-functional requirements:<br>
+  Discuss Non-functional requirements:<br><br>
 1. <b>Performance:</b>    In performance we look for the latency & throughtput of the system.
 By latency we mean that how much time an operation takes in the application (Example: Storing new user data takes 30ms).
-By throughput we mean that how many operations can be completed in a given time (Example: Storing data of 40 users can take 1s)<br>
+By throughput we mean that how many operations can be completed in a given time (Example: Storing data of 40 users can take 1s)<br><br>
 2. <b>Load:</b>     By load we mean to what extreme can the system handle the load without crashing (Example: In a WebAPI how many concurrent requests can the system handle.)
-If company A recieves 100 requests/sec daily, what if on a Black Friday Sale it recieves 1000 requests/sec. <br>
+If company A recieves 100 requests/sec daily, what if on a Black Friday Sale it recieves 1000 requests/sec. <br><br>
 3. <b>Data volume:</b>    How much data system will acquire over time.
-This helps is deciding the Database, planning Query design & Storage.<br>
+This helps is deciding the Database, planning Query design & Storage.<br><br>
 4. <b>Concurrent Users:</b>     How many users will be using the system concurrently.
-(Here not every user is making requests/performing operations) <br>
+(Here not every user is making requests/performing operations) <br><br>
 5. <b>SLA:</b>    Be practical about the SLA.
-99.999% should not be the straight away answer.
+99.999% should not be the straight away answer. <br>
 </details>

 <details>
 <summary>3.
 Map the components.</summary>
 <br>
   Helps understand the system functionality and communicate the basic working idea to client.
 Decide application type after requirements are set.
-(Web Apps, Web APIs, Mobile, Console, Service, Desktop).
-Serverless computing applications like Azure functions, firebase functions, AWS lambda are type of methods that execute on trigger and are free of load, throughtput & performance constraints.
+(Web Apps, Web APIs, Mobile, Console, Service, Desktop). <br>Serverless computing applications like Azure functions, firebase functions, AWS lambda are type of methods that execute on trigger and are free of load, throughtput & performance constraints.
 </details>

 <details>